Candied Sweet Potatoes with Cinnamon

 I choose to add cardamom and cinnamon to my sweet potatoes which is very similar to my bourbon and vanilla sweet potato pie.
 Like I said previously they are like a little dessert in the middle of dinner.
 I do love my desserts.

-sweet potatoes in a baking dish
+Sweet potatoes in a baking dish

 • Save

-cooked sweet potatoes in a baking dish
+Cooked sweet potatoes in a baking dish

 • Save